frc-4931/fedora-installs/README.md

 * [Arduino](http://arduino.cc)
 * FRC 4931 utilities for each user

 The system updates do take a while (perhaps an hour or so depending upon the Internet connection speed), but you can leave it run or you can watch the progress as it works.
-When it completes, log out of the administrative account, log into each of the developer accounts and run the following:
+When it completes, log out of the administrative account, log into each of the developer accounts and run the following to install WPILib and Strongback:

     $ ./fedora-installs/utilities/install-devtools.sh